 This controversial expression is a mixture of Spanish and English language and is derived from the contraction of the words white and Mexicans.
 Although it is unknown who first coined the term, since the end of 2017 it has become widely popular among Mexicans and its use has become very commonplace on social networks.

 A successful Twitter account called "Cosas de Whitexicans", which has coined the concept has become a humorous scourge against the posturing of this class of Mexicans who have habits based more on appearances than on convictions.
-They laugh at those people who "start with money from their parents", "leave the country during a water cut", "they are going to spend the weekend in Las Vegas", "they speak in English with their white friends" or " they believe that the most beautiful people of Mexico City are in the Roma y la Condesa, "two neighborhoods full of foreigners.
+They laugh at those people who "start with money from their parents", "leave the country during a water cut", "are going to spend the weekend in Las Vegas", "they speak in English with their white friends" or " they believe that the most beautiful people of Mexico City are in the Roma y la Condesa, "two neighborhoods full of foreigners.

 And with an eye on today, they also mock the concerns that the "whitexicans" express on social networks to fill the gas tank of their high-end vehicle or the arrival of Central American migrants to the country's southern border.
 This concept has not so much to do with skin color as with certain attitudes of a very privileged Mexican minority.